mfs409/jetlag/src/simulation_conway/the_game.md

 ## The Game

-Here is a playable version of the game, so you can quickly determine if there are aspects of it that you'd like to learn about:
+Here is a playable version of the game.
+In addition to seeing how the "Game of Life" simulation works, you should think about the user interface.
+Does it make sense?
+Should I have provided more help?
+What would you change?

-<iframe src="./game_01.iframe.html"></iframe>
+<iframe src="./game.iframe.html"></iframe>